History of cricket to 1725: Rules and equipment of early cricket

-The earliest known reference to the wicket is contained in lines written in an old bible in 1680 which invited "All you that do delight in Cricket, come to Marden, pitch your wickets".
+The earliest known reference to the wicket is contained in lines written in an old bible in 1680 which invited, "All you that do delight in Cricket, come to Marden, pitch your wickets".
 Marden is in West Sussex, north of Chichester, and close to Hambledon, which is just across the county boundary in Hampshire.
 The wicket until the 1770s comprised two stumps and a single bail.
 By that time, the shape of the wicket was high and narrow after the 1744 Laws defined the dimensions as 22 inches high and six inches wide.
-But earlier 18th century pictures show a wicket that was low and broad, perhaps two feet wide by one foot high.
-The ends of the stumps were forked to support the light bail and there were criteria for the firmness of pitching the stumps into the ground and for the delicate placing of the bail so that it would easily topple when a stump was hit.
+Earlier 18th century pictures, however, show a wicket that was low and broad, perhaps two feet wide by one foot high.
+The ends of the stumps were forked to support the light bail, and there were criteria for the firmness of pitching the stumps into the ground, and for the delicate placing of the bail, so that it would easily topple when a stump was hit.

-There has been a lot of conjecture about the origin of the wicket, but suffice to say that the 17th century outline shape is more akin to the profile of a church stool, which is low and broad.
+While the actual origin of the wicket is unknown, its outline shape in the first quarter of the 18th century resembles the profile of a church stool, which is low and broad.
 Furthermore, the legs of the stool were called stumps, which adds further credence to the idea that stools were used as early wickets.
-According to the Churchwarden's Accounts for Great St. Mary's Church of Cambridge (1504–1635), a church stool was sometimes known in the south-east by the Dutch name of "kreckett", this being the same word used for the game by John Derrick in 1598.
+According to the Churchwarden's Accounts for Great St. Mary's Church of Cambridge (1504–1635), a church stool was sometimes known in the south-east by the Dutch name of "kreckett", this being the same word used for the game by Derrick in 1598.

-The earliest known mention of the umpire dates from 1680 and is the first entry in Buckley's Fresh Light on 18th Century Cricket.
-Buckley does not quote the reference "that is quite unfit for publication nowadays" but he confirms a clear reference to "the two umpires" and that the double wicket form of the game was already well known in London.
-It is also the first mention of cricket in the county of Middlesex.
+The earliest known mention of the umpire dates from a match in Middlesex in 1680; this constitutes the first mention of cricket in the county, and is the first entry in Buckley's Fresh Light on 18th Century Cricket.
+Buckley does not quote the reference "that is quite unfit for publication nowadays", but he confirms a clear reference to "the two umpires", and that the double wicket form of the game was already well known in London.
+In early cricket, there were two umpires as now, one standing behind the wicket at the bowler's end of the pitch, the other close to the striker's wicket.
+Both umpires carried a bat which the running batsman was required to touch in order to complete his run.
+There were two scorers who sat on the grass, several yards from the striker, and recorded the scores by making notches on tallysticks; runs were then known as notches for this reason.